scratchfoundation/scratch-vm/docs/extensions.md

 - Angle - an input similar to the number input, but it has an additional UI to be able to pick an angle from a circular dial
 - Boolean - an input for a boolean (hexagonal shaped) reporter block.
 This field is not type-able.
 - Color - an input which displays a color swatch.
 This field has additional UI to pick a color by choosing values for the color's hue, saturation and brightness.
+Optionally, the defaultValue for the color picker can also be chosen if the extension developer wishes to display the same color every time the extension is added.
+If the defaultValue is left out, the default behavior of picking a random color when the block is created will be used.
 - Matrix - an input which displays a 5 x 5 matrix of cells, where each cell can be filled in or clear.
 - Note - a numeric input which can select a musical note.
 This field has additional UI to select a note from a visual keyboard.